carbon-language/carbon-lang/clang/docs/CrossCompilation.rst

 The system name is generally the OS (linux, darwin), but could be special like the bare-metal "none".

-When a parameter is not important, they can be omitted, or you can choose ``unknown`` and the defaults will be used.
+When a parameter is not important, it can be omitted, or you can choose ``unknown`` and the defaults will be used.
 If you choose a parameter that Clang doesn't know, like ``blerg``, it'll ignore and assume ``unknown``, which is not always desired, so be careful.